RflySim/RflyExpCode/code/e5/e5.4/PSPfile/README.txt

     (1) Create customized message."costom_attctrl_e5.msg" is the customized message, which should be put in "Firmware/msg/"; Note for PX4 firmware 1.9 and Above, the "uint64 timestamp" should be added on the top of msg file.
 Please refer to the demo file "PSPfile/PX4_1.9andAbove/costom_attctrl_e5.msg"
     (2) Modify "Firmware/msg/CmakeLists.txt".
 Add the follow words below the "set(msg_files": costom_attctrl_e5.msg
-    (3) Modify "Firmware/src/modules/logger/logger.cpp" (If you are using PX4 1.10 and above, please modify "Firmware/src/modules/logger/logged_topics.cpp").
+    (3) Modify "Firmware/src/modules/logger/logger.cpp" (If you are using PX4 1.11 and above, please modify "Firmware/src/modules/logger/logged_topics.cpp").
 Add the follow words in add_default_topics(): add_topic( "costom_attctrl_e5", 4);
-        Where "costom_attctrl_e5" is the name of message, "4" is logging period.
-That is, the system records the data with a sampling period of 4ms.
+where "costom_attctrl_e5" is the name of message, "4" is logging period.
+That is, the system records the data with a sampling period of 4ms, i.e., 250Hz.